-Cash and cash equivalents increased by \$0.7 million from September 30, 2008 to September 30, 2009.
+Cash and cash equivalents decreased by \$0.4 million from September 30, 2009 to December 31, 2009.

 Capital assets.
-Approximately \$0.3 million of capital assets were acquired during the fiscal year 2009.
+Approximately \$0.1 million of capital assets were acquired during the quarter ended December 31, 2009.

 Current Liabilities.
-Current liabilities were \$3.2 million as at September 30, 2009 as compared to \$2.5 million as at September 30, 2008.
+Current liabilities were \$3.2 million as at December 31, 2009 as compared to \$3.2 million as at September 30, 2009.

 TPC Contribution Agreement.
-During the fiscal year 2009 the Company received contributions totaling approximately \$2.6 million from TPC.
+During the quarter ended December 31, 2009, the Company received contributions totaling approximately \$0.6 million from TPC.

 On March 31, 2003 the Company entered into an agreement with the Technology Partnerships Canada ("TPC") initiative of Industry Canada, whereby TPC agreed to fund up to 29.7% of eligible costs related to the Company's research and development efforts in high rate batteries, up to a maximum amount of Cdn \$10 million (US \$10 million) during the work period beginning in January 2002, and ending by September 2007.
 Under the terms of the agreement, an amount up to a maximum of \$5608 is to be repaid by royalties charged on new revenue created from products developed, commencing in 2009 through to 2015, with payment to be deferred or reduced if certain revenue thresholds are not achieved.
-These revenue thresholds were not achieved during Fiscal 2009.During the quarter ended September 30, 2003, the Company received \$1.1 million related to eligible research and development expenses for the period from January 1, 2002 to March 31, 2003.
-Additional claims for \$0.7 million were received a total of \$0.7 million from TPC.
-Contributions for fiscal year ended September

-30, 2006 were \$1.1 million and \$ 0.7 million was received for the year ended September 30, 2007.
+These revenue thresholds were not achieved during Fiscal 2009.
+During the quarter ended September 30, 2003, the Company received \$1.1 million related to eligible research and development expenses for the period from January 1, 2002 to March 31, 2003.
+Additional claims for \$0.7 million were received in fiscal 2004.
+During fiscal year ended September 30, 2005, the Company received a total of \$0.7 million from TPC.
+Contributions for fiscal year ended September 30, 2006 were \$1.1 million and \$0.7 million was received for the year ended September 30, 2007.
+During fiscal year 2009, the Company received contributions totaling approximately \$2.6 million from TPC.
 The program expired on March 31, 2009.
-Reimbursements for Claims for the quarter ending March 31, 2009 were received subsequent to the year-end.